Pawn-Storm-Team/Pawn-Storm/README.md

 ## Project Goals
 - Command line interface  - COMPLETED
-- Full implementation of the chess ruleset - 90% - missing promotion and castling at this point
+- Full implementation of the chess ruleset - 90% - missing castling
 - Board display from perspective of black or white  - COMPLETED
 - Local play, swap player/board view per move  - COMPLETED
 - AI player for singleplayer mode - 90% - written but not successfully linked to interface